on this page

 When your child is going to be absent from child care, you need to let your service know.
 It’s important you tell them so they can accurately record the absence.
 If they don’t do this, we can’t pay your CCS correctly.

-Usually, you can get up to 42 allowable absence days per child each financial year.
-For the 2022-23 financial year, you can get 10 extra allowable absences bringing the total number of absence days to 52.
+You can get up to 42 allowable absence days per child each financial year.

 If you reach your allowable absence limit, you may be able to get additional absences.
 You may get additional absences if any of these apply: